brrr2/irccasino/README.md

 Standalone Setup
 ================
 ### Create project ###
+1. Create a new project using your preferred IDE.
+2. Download the *irccasino* package into the source directory of the project.
-1. Download the [PircBotX][3] library (the JAR package).
+3. Download the [PircBotX][3] library (the JAR package).
-2. Download irccasino and create a new project for it.
-3. Add the PircBotX library to the build/compile path for the project.
+4. Add the PircBotX library to the build/compile path for the project.
-4. Set the project to run *CasinoBot.java*.
+5. Set the project to run *CasinoBot.java*.

 ### Configuration ###
 1. Copy the *.help* files and *strlib.txt* to the project run directory.